Editorial Policy

 • Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-Competing Interests, Funding and Ethics
+Competing Interests, Funding, and Ethics

 Authors and editors must declare any conflicts of interest arising from the article submitted for consideration at PSJ.
 If the conclusions reached in the submitted text could be perceived as stemming from the author’s personal or financial relationship to any funding bodies, institutions, or political organizations, the author must proactively declare these relationships in writing at the time of submission.
+Authors are required to mention their research funding sources and to provide a declaration of ethics pertaining to the research reported in the article.
+On the rare occasion that a member of the PSJ editorial board submits a piece for consideration, this person will be excluded from the editorial tasks related to the article in question.

 Corrections and Retractions

 PSJ follows the guidelines from the Committee on Publication Ethics (COPE) when dealing with cases where corrections or retractions might be indicated.
 As a rule, no changes or corrections are permitted to the published article.
+Retractions are rare.
+Following COPE guidelines on retraction, editors will consider retracting an article in the following cases:

 • They have clear evidence that the findings are unreliable, either as a result of major error (e.g., miscalculation or experimental error), or as a result of fabrication (e.g., of data) or falsification (e.g., image manipulation);